syncfusion-content/wpf-docs/wpf/Breadcrumb/Edit-Mode.md

 {% endhighlight %}
 {% endtabs %}

-2.Create a model class for Key row and added keys to the dictionary.
+2.Create a model class for Key row and added keys to the dictionary.And create a ViewModel class for KeyPairs and added the KeyRow values to the Key Table

 {% endhighlight %}
 {% highlight C# %}